 Bike lanes and sidewalks will be added to 121st Street South from C Street South to State Route 7 during a project that started July 13.

 A significant portion of the work was completed in mid-October.
-Remaining work will resume in January 2021 once additional materials are procured.
+Remaining work resumed Jan.
+11 and is expected to be completed in February.

 The project area is located near Pacific Lutheran University in Parkland.